 Florida’s phosphate ore (matrix) is found some 40 feet below the earth’s surface.
 The matrix lies intertwined with one of Florida’s real treasures, aquifer systems.
 Phosphate rock is mined and then manufactured through the fertilizer manufacturing process.
 A typical Florida phosphate mine gets about 9,000 tons of phosphate rock per acre of land.

 Huge draglines are brought in and can remove the Florida earth from the surface down 100 feet in depth in order to remove the entire matrix “field”.
 The phosphate industry refers the removed earth as “overburden”.
 The rest of us call it orange groves, cattle pastures, the old swimming hole, watersheds, aquifer systems, rivers, natural springs, etc. Once the overburden is removed, the draglines can then “strip” out the matrix, which consists of equal parts of phosphate rock, clay and sand.

-One by-product, called phosphogypsum, is slightly radioactive so it cannot be easily disposed.
-The only thing the miners can do with it is stack it in mountainous piles next to the processing plants.
+One by-product, called phosphogypsum, is slightly radioactive so it cannot be easily disposed of.
+The only thing the miners can do with it is stacked in mountainous piles next to the processing plants.
 Florida is such a flat state that the 150-foot-tall “gyp stacks” are usually the highest point in the landscape for miles around.
 They contain large pools that can be as large as one square mile of highly acidic wastewater.

 Not surprising, mining and mineral processing facilities generate more toxic and hazardous waste than any other industrial sector.
 “Reducing environmental impacts from large fertilizer manufacturers operations is a national priority for EPA.